How Long Should a Mattress Last? (2024)

 How long does a memory foam mattress last?

 The average memory foam mattress lasts 7–10 years if it’s used nightly.
 Generally, higher-density memory foam or combination foam will last longer than lower-density foam.
 If you notice you’re sinking into the mattress more than you used to, consider it a sign that it’s time to buy a new mattress.
-(We think you’ll like Octave, our pick for Best Memory Foam Mattress.)
+(We think you’ll like Octave, our top memory foam mattress pick.)

 How long does a hybrid mattress last?